osbornesec/spower/README.md

 ## Development Workflow
 - Use Node.js 18 LTS or newer (tested with npm 9+).
+- Use `npm run build:content:watch` when iterating on the content script to rebuild automatically.
 - Modify options UX via `options.*` and keep icons in `images/`.
 - Document architecture or feature decisions in `docs/ARCHITECTURE.md`.
 - Follow commit/PR guidelines in `docs/CONTRIBUTING.md`.